FarPay/ApiDoc/Orders.md

 ````

 ## Scenario 3: Optional Agreement and Payment
 This scenario plays out when there is an amout that must be paid.
-The user is presented with the option to, in addition to the payment, also create an agreement.
+The user is presented with the option, in addition to the payment, also to create an agreement.
 ````javascript
 {
   "ExternalID": "DOMAIN_REFERENCE-002",